Paddler 1.2 miles offshore Kawaikui Beach rescued by HFD

-HONOLULU (KHON2) — The Honolulu Fire Department said they received a report of a boater in distress offshore from Kawaikui Beach Park in Aina Haina around 5:50 p.m., Feb.
+HONOLULU (KHON2) — The Honolulu Fire Department said they received a report of a boater in distress offshore Kawaikui Beach Park in Aina Haina around 5:50 p.m., on Tuesday, Feb.
 28.

 It was reported that a paddler had lost his rudder on his one-man canoe after paddling nearly 1.2 miles offshore.
-HPD said that a Good Samaritan nearby came to the paddlers assistance and called 911.
+HFD said that a Good Samaritan nearby came to the paddler’s assistance and called 911.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You

-The Honolulu Fire Department launched a rescue boat from Maunalua Bay while Ocean Safety personnel sent out their jet ski from Kawaikui Beach Park.
+Crews launched a rescue boat from Maunalua Bay while Ocean Safety personnel sent out a jet ski from Kawaikui Beach Park.

 HFD said they made contact with the paddler and the Good Samaritan around 6:20 p.m. and safely transported the paddler and his canoe safely back to shore with their jet ski.